kristinev7/CoastlineDetection/ReadMe.txt

 ***ShorelineDetection Folder within KristineVeneles*** ShorelineDetection Folder consists of the jupyter notebook, data and the folder where the model is saved.

+***ALERT***
+This is an unfinished work.
+It needs a lot of work and features to be added in order to fulfill its ultimate goal of detecting coastlines.
+In summary, the goal is to use image semantic segementation to find coastline.
+***ALERT***